Anesthesiology Residency Program

 Education is emphasized not only from a clinical perspective, but also with significant didactics including simulator experiences, all during protected time.
 Residents receive up to $1500 per year of Education Funds (maximum of $4,000 over 4 years), have 5 days of Conference Time available annually, as well as 4 full weeks of vacation annually, the maximum allowed by the ACGME, in addition to most major holidays.

 Our residency program emphasizes leadership in the perioperative care of patients and is committed to instilling an appreciation for lifelong learning.
-Education is a top priority, as evidenced by the membership of the Education Steering Committee (ESC), which includes Department Chair, Dr. Aman Mahajan, Residency Program Director, Dr. Judi Turner, Assistant Residency Program Director, Dr. Jack Buckley, in addition to faculty members involved in medical student teaching and fellowship programs as well as our three Chief Residents and representatives from each of the PGY1-PGY3 classes.
+Education is a top priority, as evidenced by the membership of the Education Steering Committee (ESC), which includes Department Chair, Dr. Aman Mahajan, Residency Program Director, Dr. Judi Turner, Associate Residency Program Director, Dr. Jack Buckley, in addition to faculty members involved in medical student teaching and fellowship programs as well as our two Chief Residents and representatives from each of the PGY1-PGY3 classes.
 The ESC meets monthly and leadership faculty actively seek resident input for program development and improvement throughout the year.
 In addition, an extensive program review with Residency Program faculty and the residents occurs annually at the resident retreat.

 We take great pride in our Residency Training Program and hope that you will take a few minutes to visit the rest of our Departmental Website to learn more.